Payment History

 How Payment History Impacts Credit Scores

-In the FICO Score model, which is used by 90% of top lenders, payment history accounts for **35% of the total score**.
-This means that even a single missed payment can cause a significant drop, potentially by 100 points or more for someone with excellent credit.
-The impact of negative items on payment history depends on three main factors: 1. **Recency:** A late payment from last month hurts much more than one from five years ago.
-2. **Severity:** Missing a payment by 90 days is far worse than missing it by 30 days.
-3. **Frequency:** A pattern of missed payments is more damaging than a single isolated incident.
-Positive payment history, on the other hand, builds a solid foundation for a high credit score.
-Making on-time payments month after month, year after year, demonstrates financial responsibility and reliability.
+In the FICO Score model, which is the industry standard used by approximately 90% of top lenders in the United States, payment history accounts for a staggering 35% of the total score calculation.
+This heavy weighting means that your history of repaying debt has more influence on your creditworthiness than your debt levels, the types of credit you use, or how many new accounts you have opened recently.
+Even a single missed payment can cause a significant and immediate drop in your score, sometimes by 100 points or more for a borrower who previously had excellent credit.
+The specific impact of negative items on your payment history is determined by three main dimensions: 1.
+Recency: A late payment that occurred last month is far more damaging than one that happened several years ago.
+Scoring models are designed to favor recent behavior as a better predictor of current risk.
+2. Severity: Missing a payment by 90 days or more is significantly worse than missing it by 30 days.
+Longer delinquencies suggest a higher probability of total default.
+3. Frequency: A consistent pattern of missed payments across multiple accounts is far more damaging than a single, isolated incident on a single card.
+On the positive side, a long and consistent track record of on-time payments builds a rock-solid foundation for a high credit score.
+By making punctual payments month after month, year after year, you demonstrate to potential lenders that you are a low-risk borrower, which eventually qualifies you for the lowest possible interest rates and the most favorable loan terms.

 What Is Included in Payment History?